Sharing Kindergarten

 Stop.
 Just stop… feeling badly worrying about NOT making it all fun.

-I see how many times you make an activity fun and hands on.
+I see how many times you make an activity fun and hands-on.
 You incorporate videos and music into your lessons regularly.
-Art projects get sent home all the time and are treasured decorations on our fridge.
-We know from the look on our child’s face everyday that you make learning fun.
+Art projects get sent home all the time and are treasured decorations on our fridges.
+We know from the look on our child’s face every day that you make learning fun.
 But I also know that sometimes it can’t be fun.
 Sometimes they need to just do a worksheet, maybe even timed.
-Then, sometimes they need you to take away the fun because they expect it and forget that your extra efforts are what make this class so much more fun!
+Then, sometimes they need you to take away the fun because they expect it and forget that your extra efforts are what makes this class so much more fun!

 Learn to Wait

 And it isn’t fun when you have to discipline or correct my child or anyone’s child.
 But I need you to because you love my child, your student, and you want to make them a better person.
 It isn’t fun for me either.
-But I respect you more everyday that you make behavior managements a priority in your classroom.
+But I respect you more every day that you make behavior management a priority in your classroom.

 So PLEASE Dear Teachers,